DGDejo/food_delivery_time_prediction/model_pipeline/reports/eda_reports.md

 - `Time_of_Day`
 - `Courier_Experience_yrs`

 The missing values were **dispersed across different rows** (i.e., not concentrated in the same 30 records).
-Therefore, I applied imputation based on the data type:
+I applied imputation based on the data type:

 - **Categorical features**: Imputed using the **mode**.
 - **Numerical feature (`Courier_Experience_yrs`)**: